A Functional-Space Mean-Field Theory of Partially-Trained Three-Layer Neural Networks: Neurons in Reproducing Kernel Hilbert Space:

 where for $\mu \in \Pcal(\Rbb \times \Hilb)$, $a \in \Rbb$ and $h \in \Hilb$,

-Thus, \eqref{eq:WGF_Theta} expresses a Wasserstein gradient flow in $\Pcal(\Rbb \times \Hilb)$, which is well-defined owning to the inner product structure of the Hilbert space $\Hilb$.
-In comparison, while shallow NNs on Banach space inputs are defined in \citep{korolev2021two}, no training scheme has been proposed.
+is the gradient of the Fr\`{e}chet derivative \eqref{eq:frechet}.
+Thus, \eqref{eq:WGF_Theta} together with \eqref{eq:mut_Thetat} expresses a Wasserstein gradient flow in $\Pcal(\Rbb \times \Hilb)$, which is well-defined owing to the inner product structure of the Hilbert space $\Hilb$.\footnote{This is in contrast with considering $2$L NNs with inputs from general Banach spaces, e.g., \citet{korolev2021two}. }